3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 What time of day is best for whale watching on Kauai?

-Luckily, whales can be active at any time of day!
-There’s no specific time window that is particularly best to see whales.
+Luckily, whales can be active at any time of day, so there’s no specific time window that is particularly best for seeing them.

 Our favorite time of day to book a whale watching tour is in the morning as ocean conditions are typically more calm and the heat of the day is a few hours away.
 The trade winds also start to pick up in the afternoon.